ehwest/unzipsfx-win32-build/README.md

 ## How to contribute

 1. Fork the repo
-2. Make changes and commit to your own repository
+2. Make changes to provide an Apache 2 Open source License and commit to your own repository
 3. Submit a pull request back into this repository